Tochukz/Data-Structures-and-Algorithms/README.md

 __The JavaScript Environment__
 Download SpiderMonkey's [Nightly Build](https://archive.mozilla.org/pub/firefox/nightly/latest-mozilla-central/) JavaScript shell for your OS platform.
 Unzip the download (`jsshell-win64.zip`), move it to the c: drive (`C:\jsshell-win64`) and add the path to your environment variable.
-Use the `js` command to state and interactive shell
+Use the `js` command to start an interactive shell
 ```
 > js
 js >
 ```

+## Chapter 2: Arrays